Seven Swimming Pools

 Tiny untrue stories – exploring the world of flash fiction and the liberation of radical brevity

-July 29th with Mari
+July 28th with Asifa

 What’s the shortest story you can write?
 Can a story shine even brighter when it’s less encumbered by language?
 In this productive session, Mari will introduce us to one of her latest obsessions — flash fiction.